afeld/python-public-policy/exam.md

 # Exam

+- The test will contain:
+  - Fill-in-the-blank
+  - Matching
+  - Free response questions
+    - Coding
+      - The syntax isn't expected to be perfect.
+    - High-level
-The exam will contain fill-in-the-blank, matching, and free response questions, coding and high-level.
-It will be done on paper, closed-book (no cheat sheets, phones, laptops, etc).
+- It will be done on paper.
+- It will be "closed book", meaning no:
+  - Cheat sheets
+  - Phones
+  - Laptops
+  - etc.

 ## Topics